 Most e-bike riders power their bicycle’s rechargeable battery by pedaling the bike.
 The electric bike’s motor simply provides extra power to cyclists rather than serving as the sole power source.

 Some e-bike electric motors are built directly into the bike.
 Other e-bikes have rechargeable electric motors mounted on the frame.
 Either way, electric bikes give cyclists extra power when they need it most, often on hills or if commuting long distances.

 Collisions involving electric scooters or e-bikes and another vehicle often occur due to the negligent or reckless behavior of the other driver.
 Examples include:

 Is this how your electric bicycle accident happened in Portland?
 Or are you dealing with a different type of collision?
-Whatever the circumstances, make sure you know your rights.
-Make sure you talk to an attorney as soon as possible.
+Whatever the circumstances, make sure you know your rights by consulting a scooter accident lawyer.
+Make sure you talk to a scooter accident lawyer as soon as possible.

 According to a pocket guide compiled by the State of Oregon, the following laws apply to electric-assisted bicycles in Portland and throughout Oregon: